Gianni16/fuzzy-trading-system/README.md

 - `scikit-fuzzy`, `fuzzy-expert`: fuzzy logic engine
 - `pygad`: genetic algorithm for optimization

+## Configuration

+The main hyperparameters you can customize in `main.py` are:

+- `num_generations`: Number of generations for the genetic algorithm optimization.
+Increasing this value may improve the model accuracy but will increase the training time.
+Default is 2.
+- `sol_per_pop`: Number of solutions per population in the genetic algorithm.
+- `list_series`: List of stock/index symbols to analyze (e.g. Nasdaq)
+- `list_indicators`: List of technical indicators to use (`'RSI'`, `'MACD'`, `'STO'`).

+Feel free to modify these parameters to suit your needs and experiment with different setups.

 ## 🚀 How to Run

 ### 1. Clone the Repository